GSA/digitalgov.gov/content/posts/2013-05-29-government-websites-and-keyword-search-strategy.md

   - search engine optimization
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/05/250-x-154-SEO-Search-Engine-Optimization-components-464186213.png" alt="bubble with SEO written in the middle" %}Having a keyword search strategy is critical for government agencies to:
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/05/250-x-154-SEO-Search-Engine-Optimization-components-464186213.png" alt="bubble with SEO written in the middle" %}Having a keyword search strategy is critical for government agencies to:

   * Gain awareness,
   * Secure a strong online presence and